-Inside was “The Sound of a Wild Snail Eating,” Elisabeth Tova Bailey’s little prize-winning 2010 book, a kind of memoir blended with natural history and an almost-Buddhist sense of awakening.
+Inside was “The Sound of a Wild Snail Eating” (affiliate link), Elisabeth Tova Bailey’s little prize-winning 2010 book, a kind of memoir blended with natural history and an almost-Buddhist sense of awakening.

 It was written about a time when Bailey was bedridden, convalescing from a long and serious illness.
-The story begins when a guest who happened on a snail in the garden picked it up, potted up some violets from the yard, and set the flowerpot down, snail and all, at Bailey’s bedside.
+The story begins when a guest who happened on a snail on a woodland walk picked it up, potted up some violets from the yard, and set the flowerpot down, snail and all, at Bailey’s bedside.
 The accidental companion becomes not just a curiosity item or entertainment, but a teacher, a soulmate, and the source of revelation.

 It’s hard to think of the story of a more intimate relationship—and all conducted in silence (except for that occasional munching on a mushroom slice).

-I HAD REASON recently to recommend the snail book to someone recuperating from illness, and having been reminded of it, pulled it out to read again.
-In this frigid winter of foiled plans and do-overs, every move scotched by some meteorological outburst or another and homebound being the resulting rule instead of exception, it seems like just the right choice.
+I HAD REASON a couple of years ago to recommend the snail book to someone recuperating from illness, and having been reminded of it, pulled it out to re-read.
+In this year of foiled plans and do-overs, every move scotched by some meteorological outburst or another and homebound being the rule instead of exception, it seems like just the right choice once again.

-This time around, I was relieved to learn about the long periods of inactivity that snails undergo.
-Mine hasn’t “done anything” in months, yet it is still the same weight—it certainly hasn’t dried up as if dead, and its operculum remaining tightly in place.
+Last time I read it, I was relieved to learn about the long periods of inactivity that snails undergo.
+Mine hadn’t “done anything” in months, yet it was still the same weight—it certainly hadn’t dried up as if dead, its operculum remaining tightly in place.
 Perhaps it read one of the many just-right quotes in Bailey’s snail book, like this one from Anthony Cook’s book on mollusks, in which he describes their basic operating philosophy:

 “The right thing to do is to do nothing, the place to do it is in a place of concealment, and the time to do it is as often as possible.”